Eric-Mendes/pixel-art-map/README.md

 ```
 The output will be inside the `output/` folder and it'll be another folder with the same name of your image.
 This folder should contain a `map.csv` file where each cell corresponds to a block.
 Place the blocks by going cell by cell and in the end you'll have your pixel art.
 The folder will also have a `metadata.txt` file with metadata about the pixel art, such as a total of all the blocks you'll use and a total by column of the blocks you'll use in them, so that you know how to organize your inventory.
 Besides that, a `commands.txt` file will also be generated and it will contain the minecraft commands to generate the pixel art quicker than placing the blocks by hand.

+## How to use `auto_build`
+For development purposes, the `auto_build` feature was introduced.
+You can still use it for non-dev stuff, but it is disabled by default.

+It's code is not complicated at all: it is essentially an iterative interaction with minecraft using `pyautogui`.

+To use this feature you should first load into your world, pause, then open the terminal where you'll execute this python script and only then you run it.

+<strong>IMPORTANT: </strong>if anything goes wrong `Ctrl+c` tends to terminate a running script.
+At least on Ubuntu I guarantee it works.

 ## How the code works
 1. A 2D array is made with each cell correponding to a pixel and its value as that pixel's RGB tuple;